hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/appstream_image_builder.html.markdown

 The `vpcConfig` block supports the following arguments:

 * `securityGroupIds` - (Optional) Identifiers of the security groups for the image builder or image builder.
-* `subnetIds` - (Optional) Identifiers of the subnets to which a network interface is attached from the image builder instance or image builder instance.
+* `subnetIds` - (Optional) Identifier of the subnet to which a network interface is attached from the image builder instance.

 ## Attribute Reference